 As undocumented immigrants and allies, we know that pursuing an education as an undocumented student is challenging.
 We are here to help and encourage you through your journey.
-Below, you will find a number resources and information featured on our blog.
+Below, you will find a number resources and information featured on our website.

 You may want to read through all the sections first to get a gist of the areas we cover prior to navigating to specific points of interest.